LastTherapy/-GridEscape/README.md

 **Architecture requirements**:
 1. Two projects shall be implemented: Game (contains game logic, application entry point, output functionality, etc.) and ChaseLogic (contains pursuing algorithm implementation).
 2. Both are mavenprojects, and ChaseLogic shall be added as a dependency to pom.xml inside Game.
 3. Game.jar archive shall be portable:  JCommander and JCDP must be directly included in the archive.
 At the same time, all libraries connected to the project shall be declared as maven-dependency.
-To build such archive, the following plugins shall be used.

 It is also necessary to create a configuration file called application-production.properties.
 In this file, you will specify your application settings.
 The example of this file is shown below: